YannickDot/notebook/README.md

 # Notebook

-A repo containing notes of things I've learnt/discovered.
+A repo containing notes of things I've learned/discovered on the field.

+It helps me getting the habit of documenting everything instead of hoping to remember everything in my brain.

-I've a bad memory so ... lemme use git. 😅
+I've a bad memory btw so ... lemme use git. 😅